Creating and Running a Webman Project in ServBay

 Running the Webman Project

-In the project root (/Applications/ServBay/www/servbay-webman-app
+From your project root (/Applications/ServBay/www/servbay-webman-app

 php start.php start